ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 <anon_config_debug_limited_tables>`.
 For those tables, only this many rows will
 be taken from the source database.

-Use this, for example, to reduce the number of large documents fetched.
+Use this, for example, to reduce the number of large documents fetched for testing.

 If you run a multiprocess/multithreaded anonymisation, this limit applies per *process* (or task), not overall.

-Note that these limits DO NOT APPLY to the fetching of patient- identifiable information for anonymisation -- when a patient is processed, all identifiable information for that patient is trawled.
+Note that these limits DO NOT APPLY to the fetching of patient-identifiable information to build "scrubbers" for anonymisation -- when a patient is processed, all identification information for that patient is trawled.

 .. _anon_config_debug_limited_tables: